Ficool

 "There's something you'll need to know about our family."

-That strange, heavy feeling he had when his uncle walked away.
+That heavy, weird feeling when his uncle walked away.
+The way he looked.
+The way he smiled.

 "…I guess I'll see you later."